-Undergoing a total laryngectomy can be an overwhelming experience, but you are not alone.
-There are more than 100,000 people worldwide that have undergone the same operation and it is possible to return to a good life.
+Undergoing a total laryngectomy can be an overwhelming experience, but you shouldn’t feel isolated.
+There are more than 100,000 people worldwide that have undergone the same operation and proven it’s possible to maintain your quality of life.

-A total laryngectomy is a surgery during which the voice box, called larynx, is taken out.
+A total laryngectomy is a surgery during which the voice box, called the larynx, is taken out.
 After a laryngectomy, breathing happens via an opening in the neck instead of the nose and mouth.

 The larynx plays several important roles.
 It houses the vocal folds that make our voice sound.
 The larynx also helps us breathe and swallow.
 Therefore, removal of the voice box not only leads to changes in the voice, but also changes in for example breathing, swallowing, and smelling.

 It is a life-changing event but it is possible to enjoy life again after a total laryngectomy.
 Coughing can be reduced to a minimum, you can learn to speak again and it is possible to enjoy scents and flavours again.

 We rely on our voices to express our thoughts and feelings.
 In fact, it is a large part of our identity.
 Losing your natural voice can have a large impact on your ability to communicate.
 The good news is that there are several new ways of making a voice again.
 After the operation, you will most likely work with your Speech and Language Therapist to learn to speak again.